Battle of Kápolna: Prelude

 In the meantime Schlik also suspected that the Hungarian troops tried to concentrate, preparing a counter-offensive, so he started to advance to get more accurate information but soon realized that the Hungarian forces were more numerous than expected.
 In the meantime, Windisch-Grätz sent the Colloredo Brigade to reconnoiter, which found Hungarian outposts at Kompolt on 17 February.
-Thus, a fierce cavalry battle took place here on the 18th between Arisztid Dessewffy's hussars and the 5th Auersperger Regiment of the K.u.K.
-Army, ending with the latter’s defeat, as a result of which the Colloredo brigade retreated to Hatvan, from where they sent a report of this to Pest.
-From this report Windisch-Grätz learned on 18-19 February 1849 that the Hungarian main army was concentrated around Mezőkövesd and Eger, and probably intended to attack Pest.
+Then, Arisztid Dessewffy's hussars ambushed the 5th Auersperger Regiment of the K.u.K.
+Army in the Battle of Kompolt on 18 February, putting them to flight, as a result of which the Colloredo brigade retreated to Hatvan, from where they sent a report of this to Pest.
+From this report Windisch-Grätz learned on 18–19 February 1849 that the Hungarian main army was concentrated around Mezőkövesd and Eger, and probably intended to attack Pest.
 As a result of this, Windisch-Grätz started to march towards that region with his troops on 23 February.
 He wanted to concentrate his troops in the area of Gödöllő and then move on the Hatvan-Hort-Gyöngyös-Kápolna route to meet the Hungarian main forces.
 The purpose of the Field Marshal was twofold: on the one hand, he wanted to prevent the Hungarian army from concentrating and advancing, and on the other, he wanted to establish contact with Schlik's corps, with which he had hitherto only maintained contact by envoys.
 However, the orders he issued continued to reflect indecision.
 On 21 February, he wrote to Schlik that he intended to clash with the Hungarians at Mezőkövesd.
 If they accepted the fight and lost, they could retreat towards either Poroszló or Miskolc.
 In the former case, it was up to him, in the latter to Schlik, to cut off their retreat.
 If the enemy did not accept the battle, he would use the occasion, according to circumstances, to destroy the bridge at Poroszló, or to cross it, or finally to take some other decision appropriate to the state of affairs.
 For this attack Windisch-Grätz mobilized the II Corps led by Lieutenant General Ladislaus von Wrbna and the brigade of Lieutenant General Josip Jelačić's corps led by Lieutenant General Karl Zeisberg.
 The imperial commander-in-chief had only 17,000 soldiers at his disposal for this campaign because he had left considerable forces behind to defend the capital, while he could not take with him the corps of Lieutenant-General Baron Josip Jelačić, who was securing the Danube–Tisza Interfluve, because he needed his soldiers for the attempt to destroy the Tisza bridge at Cibakháza, but was successfully prevented by the troops of Major István Mesterházy and Major Károly Leiningen-Westerburg.
 For the attack, he also counted on Schlik's corps.
 The total number of the K.u.K.
 Army thus deployed, if Schlik managed to join his troops, reached 30,000 men and 165 guns.
 To secure the operation, the I. Corps had to attempt to destroy the bridge at Cibakháza, mentioned above, which was in the hands of the Hungarian troops.